reflexsoar/reflex-docs/docs/getting-started.md

 - **Storage** - A back-end component for storing persistent data.
 Supported back-ends are OpenSearch or Elasticsearch
 - **Memcached** - A blazing fast memory cache for use with intel data
 - **Reflex API** - A web API for all requests.
-The core functionality of Reflex comes from Reflex API
+The core functionality of Reflex comes from the Reflex API
 - **Reflex UI** - A web application for presenting a friendly user interface to analysts
 - **Optional Storage Reporting** - For additional reporting capabilities, supports OpenSearch Dashboards or Kibana